Sensory Toys for Babies, Toddlers, and Kids: A Therapist’s Top Picks - Baby Chick

 9. Peek-a-Boo Sensory Fish

 This fish is such a cute toy.
 Baby will love lifting the scales to reveal the pictures underneath.
-There are different colors, textures, and even some crinkly paper your baby will love playing with.
+There are different colors, textures, and even some crinkly paper that your baby will love playing with.

 10. Dimpl Wobbl